bevyengine/rfcs/rfcs/45-stageless.md

    2. Users can duplicate critical logic in the while-active and on-enter collections.
    3. Similarly, arbitrarily long chains of state transitions are no longer be processed in the same schedule pass.
    4. However, users can add as many copies of the `flush_state` system as they would like, and loop it within an exclusive system.
-5. It will become harder to reason about exactly when command flushing occurs.
+5. It may become harder to reason about exactly when command flushing occurs.
-6. Ambiguity sets are not directly accounted for in the new design.
-   1. They need more thought and are rarely used; we can toss them back on later.

 ## Rationale and alternatives

-### Doesn't label-configuration allow you to configure systems added by third-party plugins?
+### Doesn't set-configuration allow you to configure systems added by third-party plugins?

 Yes.
-This is, in fact, a large part of the point.
+This is a large part of the point.

 The complete inability to configure plugins is the source of [significant user pain](https://github.com/bevyengine/bevy/issues/2160).
 Plugin authors cannot know all of the needs of the end user's app, and so some degree of control must be handed back to the end users.

-This control is carefully limited though: systems can only be configured if they are given a public label, and all of the systems under a common label are configured as a group.
+This control is carefully limited though: systems can only be configured if they are part of a public set, and all of the systems under a common set are configured as a group.
-In addition, configuration defined by a private label (or directly on systems) cannot be altered, extended or removed by the app: it cannot be named, and so cannot be altered.
+In addition, configuration defined by a private set (or directly on systems) cannot be altered, extended or removed by the app: it cannot be named, and so cannot be altered.

-These limitation allows plugin authors to carefully design a public API, ensure critical invariants hold, and make serious internal changes without breaking their dependencies (as long as the public labels and their meanings are relatively stable).
+These limitation allows plugin authors to carefully design a public API, ensure critical invariants hold, and make serious internal changes without breaking their dependencies (as long as the public sets and their meanings are relatively stable).

 ### Why can't we just use system piping (previously system chaining) for run criteria?